-The Illinois Pension Code prescribes the "Prudent Man Rule" as IMRF's investment authority, effective August 25, 1982.
+The Illinois Pension Code prescribes the "Prudent Person Rule" as IMRF's investment authority, effective August 25, 1982.
 This rule requires IMRF to make investments with the care, skill, prudence, and diligence, under the circumstances then prevailing, that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an entity of like character with like aims.
-Within the "prudent man" framework, the Board of Trustees adopts investment guidelines for IMRF Investment Managers, which are included within their respective Investment Agreements.
+Within the "Prudent Person" framework, the Board of Trustees adopts investment guidelines for IMRF Investment Managers, which are included within their respective Investment Management Agreements.

 The "Investments" Section contains a summary of these guidelines.
-By statute all investments are held in the name of IMRF or in the name of a nominee created for the express purpose of securities registration.
+By statute, all investments are held in the name of IMRF or in the name of a nominee created for the express purpose of securities registration.

 IMRF's policy in regard to the allocation of invested assets is established and may be amended by the Board.
 It is the policy of the Board to pursue an investment strategy that reduces risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
-The following was the Board's adopted asset allocation as of December 31, 2021.
+The following was the Board's adopted asset allocation as of December 31, 2022.

 Asset Class

-U.S. equities ities International Fixed Real Alternative Short t equities income estate investments Short term
+U.S. equities International equities Fixed income Real estate Alternative investments Short term

-Target 39% 15% 25% 10% 10% 1%
+Target 35.5% 18.0% 25.5% 10.5% 9.5% 1.0%

-For the year ended December 31, 2021, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was 17.02%.
-For the year ended December 31, 2020, it was a 15.20%.
+For the year ended December 31, 2022, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expenses, was (13.93)%.
+For the year ended December 31, 2021, it was 17.02%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.